 The policy applies to all non-training medical staff employed by the Trust including those who work with honorary contracts where they relate to the Responsible Officer of the Trust.
 The Deanery will be responsible for the appraisal and revalidation of doctors in training.
-NHS England appoints the Responsible Officer for Salaried GPs.
-Locums directly employed by the Trust will be the responsibility of the Responsible Officer including any doctors engaged under a LAS post (Locum Appointment for Service) where this is not the responsibility of Health Education England.
+NHS England appoints the Responsible Officer for Salaried GPs who remain on the Performers List.
+GPs who are not on the Performers List (who are no longer formally titled as GPs) and locum doctors who are directly employed by the Trust will be the responsibility of the Responsible

+Officer including any doctors engaged under a LAS post (Locum Appointment for Service) where this is not the responsibility of NHS England (or subsequent body that fulfils the role traditionally held by 'the Deanery').
 For locums employed via an agency, the Responsible Officer will be within the locum agency.
-However arrangements will be made to provide formal assessment on their work within the Trust before they leave (see section 6.19).
+However, arrangements will be made to provide formal assessment on their work within the Trust before they leave (see section 6.19).
+If an agency locum remains with SHSC for longer than 12 months, the RO will ask the Locum Agency to agree an alternative process where the appraisals of such doctor to be conducted by SHSC.